yast/yast.github.io/_posts/2021-04-20-digest-of-yast-development-sprints-119-120-121.md

 - Reduction of the memory consumption during installation.
 - New option to enable installation in systems with small RAM.
 - Improvements in the NetworkManager support.
-- Polishing of the upcoming releases, specially AutoYaST and hardware enablement.
+- Polishing of the upcoming releases, especially AutoYaST and hardware enablement.
 - A new `extend` parameter in `linuxrc` to help openQA.
 - More consistent and polished LibYUI development.
 - Research and open discussion about the current state and future of: